mdn/content/files/en-us/web/api/subtlecrypto/decrypt/index.md

           Must be 16 bytes, unpredictable, and preferably cryptographically random.
           However, it need not be secret (for example, it may be transmitted unencrypted along with the ciphertext).

-    - To use [AES-CTR](/en-US/docs/Web/API/SubtleCrypto/encrypt#aes-ctr), pass an object with the properties the following properties: <!-- AesCtrParams dictionary in the spec -->
+    - To use [AES-CTR](/en-US/docs/Web/API/SubtleCrypto/encrypt#aes-ctr), pass an object with the following properties: <!-- AesCtrParams dictionary in the spec -->

       - `name`
         - : A string indicating the name of the algorithm: `AES-CTR`.